AlexisPister/Troll-Message-Detection/README.md

 # Troll-d

-Troll-d is an application hosted on the google cloud app engine, which predict if a message can be considered as a  "troll" message, with a Random Forest algorithm.
+Troll-d is an application hosted on the google cloud app engine, which predicts if a message can be considered as a  "troll" message, with a Random Forest algorithm.

 ## The model